Registrar

 How do I enroll?

-Quincy College has an open enrollment policy so that you can further your education without the barriers and without the wait.
+Quincy College is open enrollment (excluding our select healthcare programs) so that you can further your education without the barriers and without the wait.
 Please see our Admissions page for details.

 Non-Degree (Non-Matriculated)

-How do I enroll if I am an international student?
+How do I enroll as an international student?

 How do I register for classes on the My QC Portal?